DaanKorver/ModalBox.js/README.md

 ## Function

-This library consist of 1 user friendly function.
+This library consist of 1 users friendly function.
 You can dig into the library if you want to see more...

 ### ModalBox.create();